 How important are your relationships with vendors and what are some ways that you successfully cultivate and ensure good rapport?

-Relationships with vendors is at the top of my list of importance.
+Relationships with vendors are at the top of my list of importance.
 In my opinion, the best way to work with reputable vendors is to become a reputable vendor.
 Communication is key to any relationship, and as long as those lines are open and you are willing to be flexible (which you should be in this business) then you will be in good standing.
-Knowing what each of you are doing and your specific roles for each event is a roadmap to success.
+Knowing what each of you is doing and your specific roles for each event is a roadmap to success.

 What advice would you give someone who needs to plan a fundraiser but isn’t sure where to start?